miikaran/codingmelody/README.md

 </div>

 # What's CodingMelody?
 CodingMelody is a web application which you can use to listen to your favourite music from YouTube without any ads interrupting it.
-You can also create your own playlists & enjoy them free of charge. it's also mobile compatible, so it works even if your screen is off.
+You can also create your own playlists & enjoy them free of charge.
+It's mobile compatible, so it works even if your screen is off, or you're using other applications at the same time

 ## How It Works?
 It works just like any other music player, except you have the entirety of YouTube to get music from!
 So first you find a song from YouTube, copy the url, open CodingMelody, add songs & paste it there!
 When you create playlists, you can use them to filter different genres of music & switch from one to another easily.